705.8Refreshing Recollection [Rule 612]

 If there is a question about whether the witness is testifying from his or her refreshed memory or merely reciting from what the witness has just seen or read, it is left in the court’s discretion whether to allow the testimony.
 See State v.
+Jones, 2021-NCCOA-592, 866 S.E.2d 509 (2021) (no abuse of discretion in allowing testimony where it was not "clear" that witness was merely reciting contents of letter after viewing it); State v.
 Smith, 291 N.C.
 505 (1977); State v.
 Black, 197 N.C.
 App.
 731 (2009); see also State v.
 York, 347 N.C.
 79 (1997) (fact that witness needed to refer to notes during testimony did not make the testimony inadmissible; key inquiry is whether the witness now has an “independent recollection” that was refreshed, or is merely using the writing or object as a “testimonial crutch” for matters that are still beyond his or her recall).
 And the witness’s credibility as to his or her recollection ultimately is for the jury to decide.
 See State v.
 Smith, 291 N.C.
 505 (1977).

 Because the writing or object is being used solely to refresh the witness’s recollection, the proponent of the testimony may not offer the item itself into evidence under this rule.
 See State v.
 Spinks, 136 N.C.
 App.
 153 (1999); State v.
 English, 194 N.C.
 App.
 314 (2008); State v.
 Nelson, 298 N.C.
 573 (1979).
 The proponent of the testimony may have the writing or object admitted only if it is independently admissible under another rule of evidence or for another permissible purpose.
 See State v.
 Harrison, 218 N.C.
 App.
 546 (2012); State v.
 Spinks, 136 N.C.
 App.
 153 (1999).